platformsh/platformsh-docs/sites/platform/src/environments/change-parent.md

 {{< /codetabs >}}

-You can also set a parent for your environment when pushing changes to it.
+If you're not using a [source integration](/integrations/source/_index.md), you can also set a parent for your environment when pushing changes to it.
 To do so, run the following command:

 ```bash